GeorgSchenzel/music-genre-classification/README.md

 ## Usage

 This project is best used as a pyhton package.
 This is demonstrated in the jupyter notebooks under `./experiments/`.
 The output of these notebooks can also be viewed on the docs page.

+## Documentation

+Run `make docs-server` and access the local server to read my documentation and project summary.
+If this should somehow fail, then the markdown files can still be seen under `./docs/project_summary.md` and the jupyter notebooks under `./experiments/` show all my experiments.